UMWEDU/umw-admissions-sync/_pages/jepson-scholars-program.md

  	<li>Scholars will participate in field trips, workshops, and symposia sponsored by the Center for Career and Professional Development to prepare them for careers in the sciences or post-graduate studies.</li>
  	<li>Scholars will participate in the UMW Summer Science Institute, a ten week intensive research experience, as rising juniors or seniors ($2,800 stipend, room and board, research supply funding).</li>
 </ol>
+Check back soon for more information on applying to become a Jepson Scholar!